Britannica International School Budapest: Leadership

 The school is part of the Orbital Education group which is headquartered near Manchester in the UK.
-Orbital Education has schools in Hungary, Spain, Russia and China.
+Orbital Education has 12 schools across four continents: Europe, Asia, North and South America.

 Facilities

-The school has an ICT suite, library, indoor swimming pool, gymnasium, auditorium, dining room, sixth-form study rooms, two Science laboratories, Music room, Art room and outdoor play and sports facilities.
+The school's purpose-built facilities include: a 250-seat theatre, library, indoor sports hall, outdoor sports pitches, outdoor secondary gym, jungle gym & playing center, indoor swimming pool, Science labs, Art studio, Music suite and a school canteen.
+Its brightly lit classrooms are air-conditioned and equipped with smartboards and projectors to support student learning.

 Curriculum

 The school delivers an enhanced version of the English National Curriculum preparing pupils for International General Certificate of Education (IGCSE) at 16.
-In at ages 17 and 18 the AS and A2 Level program is delivered - which gives the possibility for students to specialise.
+In at ages 17 and 18 the A Level programme is delivered - which gives the possibility for students to specialise.